| | Because in our 12 months in government we set an

 running close to $35 million.
 If this is not arrested now, the

-We will move decisively to tackle management problems.
+industry will kill itself. | We will move decisively to tackle management problems.

 Performance based management contracts will be put in place in each of the